KazimKamilov/TinyPasswordGenerator/README.md

-# TinyPasswordGenerator
+# Tiny Password Generator
-Simple password generator
+Simple password generator on C++ and Qt5